1. These terms

 (e) we have told you that a product is out of stock;

 8.3 Exercising your right to change your mind if you are a consumer (Consumer Contracts Regulations 2013).
 If you are a consumer then for most products bought online you have a legal right to change your mind within 14 days and receive a refund.
 These rights, under the Consumer Contracts Regulations 2013, are explained in more detail in these terms.
+This right is not granted to business customers.

 8.4 Our goodwill guarantee for consumers.
 Please note, these terms reflect the goodwill guarantee offered by us to its UK consumer customers.
 This goodwill guarantee does not affect your legal rights in relation to faulty or misdescribed products: